-This YFS legal education toolkit is designed to provide community legal education for First Nations people.
+This YFS community legal education toolkit is designed to provide community legal education for First Nations people.

 YFS Legal surveyed First Nations people in the Logan area.
 Of those surveyed, more than half did not have a valid will, had faced problems with discrimination, or were unsure about their rights when questioned by police.
 A summary of the report can be found on the YFS website.